 Scientific research at AMNH is no longer confined to the Museum campus.
 Our research is national and global in nature, and it is critical that our cyberinfrastructure also reaches beyond our walls.
-Therefore, AMNH plans to connect to our regional research and education network provider, NYSERNet, with a dedicated network connection that will link AMNH to the higher education community in New York State and other R&E networks that NYSERNet peers with such as ORION (Ontario, Canada Research & Innovation Optical Network), CAnet (Canadian National Research & Education Network), ESnet (US Department of Energy, Energy Sciences Network), MAX (Mid-Atlantic Crossroads), TWAREN (Taiwan Advanced Research & Education Network), NoX (Northern Crossroads - New England), and MAGPI (Philadelphia GigaPoP).
+Therefore, through an NSF CC Award in 2018, AMNH will connect to our regional research and education network provider, NYSERNet, with a dedicated network connection that will link AMNH to the higher education community in New York State and other Research and Education (R&E) networks that NYSERNet peers with, such as ORION (Ontario, Canada Research & Innovation Optical Network), CAnet (Canadian National Research & Education Network), ESnet (US Department of Energy, Energy Sciences Network), MAX (Mid-Atlantic Crossroads), TWAREN (Taiwan Advanced Research & Education Network), NoX (Northern Crossroads - New England), and MAGPI (Philadelphia GigaPoP).
 Initially, this connection will be made at 10Gbps but is being designed to grow as demand and new applications require.
 NYSERNet will also serve as a gateway to Internet 2, a connection AMNH seeks to implement in order to provide access to other research and higher education facilities nationally and globally.

-To make full use of these connections, the software and hardware of the AMNH network that serve our research and education users will need to be upgraded to drive faster connections with network partners around the world.
-In 2015, the network core was upgraded to support 10Gbps connections to various network IDFs throughout the campus with the capability to scale to 40-100Gbps if needed.
-Building on this work, AMNH will deploy new distribution and access layer switches capable of driving 10Gbps to desktops and lab systems that require this throughput to support optimized connectivity.
+To make full use of these connections, the software and hardware of the AMNH network that serve our research and education users will be upgraded to drive faster connections with network partners around the world.
+In 2015, the enterprise network core was upgraded to support 10Gbps connections to various network Intermediate Distribution Frames (IDFs) throughout the campus with the capability to scale to 40-100Gbps if needed.
+Building on this work, AMNH will deploy new distribution and access layer switches capable of driving 10Gbps to desktops and lab systems to support optimized connectivity.
 Additionally, AMNH seeks to expand high-speed wireless into labs, classrooms, other research and education facilities to support the many users who use wireless as their primary connection method.

 While these upgrades will improve the overall user experience and connectivity capabilities for our research and education community, the ability to facilitate large scale data transfers will require the use of specialized networking methods designed specifically for this purpose.
-Therefore, AMNH also seeks to build an enhanced throughput capacity via a "Science-DMZ", a purpose-built high-speed network designed to facilitate high-volume bulk data transfer, remote experiment control, and data visualization.
-The Museum's Science DMZ, to be called AMNH-SciNET, will be deployed alongside the existing campus network and will interconnect the scientific research departments, labs, imaging and visualization facilities (including the AMNH Microscopy and Imaging Facility (MIF) and the Hayden Planetarium), High Performance Computing (HPC) systems and visualization clusters.
-To facilitate bulk file transfers between AMNH and collaborating institutions, a series of Data Transfer Nodes (DTNs) will be deployed within the AMNH-SciNet, using the FIONA architecture developed at UCSD.
+Therefore, as part of the award received in 2018, AMNH has begun work on a Science DMZ, a purpose-built high-speed network designed to facilitate high-volume bulk data transfer, remote experiment control, and data visualization.
+The Museum's Science DMZ, to be called AMNH-SciNET, is being deployed alongside the existing campus network and will interconnect the scientific research departments, labs, imaging and visualization facilities (including the AMNH Microscopy and Imaging Facility (MIF) and the Hayden Planetarium), HPC systems, and visualization clusters.
+To facilitate bulk file transfers between AMNH and collaborating institutions, a series of Data Transfer Nodes (DTNs) will be deployed within the AMNH-SciNet, using the FIONA architecture developed at University of California - San Diego (UCSD).
+Internal connections between Science DMZ access switches will be 40Gbps (expandable to 100Gbps in the future) to the Science DMZ core, with connection between the core, data transfer nodes (FIONA), and other HPC resources at 40Gbps.
+The AMNH-SciNET will connect to NYSERNet and the Internet2 at 10Gbps.